Key takeaways

 KPIs to report to the business

 Quality KPIs.
-Authorization rate (global + top-5 regions), false-decline rate, chargeback rate (segmented by reason code), involuntary churn rate.
+Authorization rate (global plus top-5 regions), false-decline rate, chargeback rate (segmented by reason code), involuntary churn rate.

 Business KPIs.
-Recovered revenue via dunning ($/month), blended processor cost as % of GMV, weighted average auth cost (including failover, orchestration fees, fraud tools).
+Recovered revenue via dunning ($/month), blended processor cost as a percent of GMV, weighted average auth cost including failover, orchestration and fraud-tool fees.

 Reliability KPIs.
 Auth latency p99, webhook latency p95, gateway availability per region, retry queue depth p95, saga completion rate.